bravehorsie/algorithms/README.md

 # algorithms

-Some practice code to refresh the memory for interviews.
+Some practice code revisiting common algorithm structures.
+Implementations are specific to make code easy to read and understand, not trying to be most effective.

+<b>Not intended for library usage</b>